 The pandemic of 2020 posed a crisis for some and an opportunity to develop and upgrade for many.
 Google LLC belonged to the latter category.
-The virtual platforms gained the commanding position for communication.
+The virtual platforms gained a commanding position for communication.
 Video conferencing became more popular and was widely used by people.
-Thus, Google came up with an innovative design wherein it integrated Gmail with Meet App by incorporating the Meet Tab in the Gmail.
+Thus, Google came up with an innovative design wherein it integrated Gmail with Meet App by incorporating the Meet Tab in Gmail.

 The case, Baglekar Akash Kumar v.
-Google LLC and Another, deals with the question of whether such integration was an abuse of the dominant position enjoyed by Google and thereby whether it was an anti-competitive measure prohibited by the Competition Act, 2002.
+Google LLC and Another, deals with the question of whether such integration was an abuse of the dominant position enjoyed by Google and, thereby whether it was an anti-competitive measure prohibited by the Competition Act, 2002.

 Citation: 2021 SCC OnLine CCI 2

 Bench: Ashok Kumar Gupta, Sangeeta Verma and Bhagwant Singh Bishnoi